rickets100/Coaster-Tycoon/readme.md

 - [ ] Add all necessary views

+> **Note:** For now, on the new form allow for a field where you would enter the ID of the associated park.
+We will update this to be more dynamic moving forward.

 ##### Step 2B (Optional)

 These models are _pretty_ similar at this point.
 What if created a new class called `Resource` that had all the basic CRUD actions on it and our individual models extended from that?